johnmcfarlane/papers/c++/error-handling.md

 This is the default chosen by [the `assert` macro](https://en.cppreference.com/w/cpp/error/assert) and by most sanitizers.

-#### Prevention Enforcement Strategy
+#### Nonenforcement Strategy

-The program can assume that defects have been eliminated.
-Assuming bugs do not occur, no assert expression will ever be false.
+The program continues past the bug, effectively ignoring the contract violation.
+For ISO C++ Standard contract violations, neither optimisation nor instrumentation is enabled.
-This means that instrumentation is unnecessary and assert statements behave as if they are not there:
+For C++ API Contract violations, assert statements behave as if they are not there:

 ```c++
 #define ASSERT(condition) ((void)0)
 ```

+Advantages:

+* Legacy programs in production can continue to function as before.
+* Lack of run-time checking leads to a fairly lean binary.

+Disadvantages:

+* Tools have limited ability to identify bugs because contract violation is effectively normalised.
+* Any violation means the program exhibits UB.
+* It is unsafe for the compiler to assume the contract is not violated.

+Nevertheless, it is a popular choice in some domains where the cost of fixing or terminating a program is great and the risk of continuing with undefined behaviour is low.

+Some optimisations assume software is free from Unambiguous Bugs.
+It is unwise to enable any such optimisations in a program which applies this strategy to any contract violation.

+#### Log-And-Continue Strategy

+Additional to the Nonenforcement Strategy, the program can emit a run-time diagnostic.

+Advantages:

+* Developers can gain feedback helpful in addressing defects.

+Disadvantages:

+* The disadvantages of the Nonenforcement Strategy apply.
+* Diagnostics may increase code size considerably.

+#### Prevention Enforcement Strategy

+The program can assume that defects have been eliminated.
+Assuming bugs do not occur, no contract check will fail, so no such check is required at run-time.
 Further, users can communicate this assumption to the compiler in the form of optimisation flags.